Lake District road trip inspiration

 Orrest Head

-A short uphill walk from Windermere leads to one of the easiest summit viewpoints in the National Park, with sweeping views across the lake and surrounding fells.
+A short uphill walk from Windermere leads to one of the most accessible elevated viewpoints in the National Park, with sweeping views across the lake and surrounding fells.

 7